Potential Financial Steps for T-Mobile Employees in September

 Participating in the Employee Stock Purchase Plan (ESPP) may not be right for everyone.
 Nonetheless, it’s worth considering.

-• If the stock stays the same over six months, it will be purchased at $85 and have a built-in gain of $15.
+• If the stock stays the same over six months, it would be purchased at $170 and have a built-in $30 gain.

-• Increases taxes, especially if selling right after purchase
+• increases taxes, especially if the shares are sold right after purchase

 “What If I’m Laid Off?”

-Unfortunately, there have been layoffs at T-Mobile recently.
-It’s bad news / good news with the ESPP.
+Unfortunately, there have been layoffs at T-Mobile.
+There’s bad news / good news with the ESPP.

 • Bad news: a participant no longer employed on the purchase date misses the opportunity to buy at a discount.